NoelV11/The-Port-Scanner-Project/README.md

 # The-Port-Scanner-Project

-- This is a simple script,simulating the port scanning feature that is performed by pentesting tools such as Nmap and Gobuster.Additionally,it is a great project to for anyone wanting to start off learning Python
+- This is a simple script,simulating the port scanning feature that is performed by pentesting tools such as Fping and Threader.Additionally,it is a great project to for anyone wanting to start off learning Python

 ## Functionalities:-